What Is X Times The Square Root Of X

 • Intercepts: The function intersects the x-axis and y-axis at the origin (0, 0).

 • Monotonicity: The function is monotonically increasing for x ≥ 0.
-This means that as x increases, f(x) also increases.
+Put another way, as x increases, f(x) also increases.

 • Concavity: The function is concave up for x > 0.
 This means the slope of the tangent line is increasing as x increases.